jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

-and health centers in the U.S. (UF Health Central Florida, Scripps Health, and Crisp Regional Health Services) and France (Oloron\-Sainte\-Marie and Dax\-Cte dArgent Hospital Center) as well as other hospitals in Canada, Australia, and Ireland.
+and health centers in the U.S. (UF Health Central Florida, Scripps Health, and Crisp Regional Health Services) and France (Oloron\-Sainte\-Marie and Dax\-Côte d’Argent Hospital Center) as well as other hospitals in Canada, Australia, and Ireland.
-Although high profile attacks have the biggest payoff, they also have their price massive publicity and scrutiny.
+Although high profile attacks have the biggest payoff, they also have their price – massive publicity and scrutiny.
 These attacks are the ones that motivated the multinational efforts to arrest and prosecute operators of these ransomware crews.